Education & Training

 Know Me

-Holly is currently under the supervision of Dr. Hanna Cespedes, Ph.D., M.S., LPC, ACS, NCC.
+Holly currently serves adolescents and adults seeking trauma-informed care and is under the supervision of Dr. Hanna Cespedes, Ph.D., M.S., LPC, ACS, NCC.
+She offers in-person and virtual sessions at the Macon and Peachtree Corners, Georgia locations.

 _edited.png)